bouwe77/temba/README.md

 const server = temba.create(config)
 ```

 `responseBodyInterceptor` is a callback function that provides an object containing the `resourceName`, `responseBody`, and the `id`.
-Depending on whether it's a collection or item request, the `responseBody` is either an array or object, and the `id' can be `undefined`.
+Depending on whether it's a collection or item request, the `responseBody` is either an array or object, and the `id` can be `undefined`.

 In the example above we check for the `id` being defined, but a runtime check to determine the type of `responseBody` would also suffice.